 Generally, the GNSS receiver includes broadcast ephemeris data with its raw data files.
 The decoder converts these files into EPP format.
 Receivers typically output ephemerides at startup, as satellites rise into view, or approximately every two hours.

 Prior to processing, GrafNav combines all ephemeris information collected at the base station(s) and remote.
-This minimizes the chance of missing ephemerides, which will cause affected satellites to be rejected from processing.
+This minimizes the chance of missing broadcast ephemerides.